trentpiercy/secret-hitler/README.md

 ### How to Play
 - Choose number of players
 - Flip card to see your role, tap to flip back over
-- Pass device to next player till all roles assigned
+- Pass device to next player till all roles are assigned
-- President chooses chancellor
+- President chooses chancellor and all players vote to decide if the election passes
-- President draws policy cards
+- President draws three policy cards
 - President chooses a policy card to discard
-- President hands device to chancellor who decides the final policy discard
+- President passes device to chancellor who decides which policy is played
+- Presidency is given to player left of the previous president
-- Hand device to next president and repeat till game is over
+- Repeat till game is over

 ### Credit
 For official rules and printable game set visit [secrethitler.com](http://secrethitler.com)